 In our darkest hours, we can work our way towards the light of wellness…Tweet

-but is this really true?
+But is this really true?
 Well, I suppose it depends on how one looks at their definition of accomplishment.
-While it is true, that many judge accomplishments based on what they have achieved monetarily, in my vew, it is far from the only marker of success.
+While it is true, that many judge accomplishments based on what they have achieved monetarily, in my view, it is far from the only marker of success.

 Show your support for mental health by going to our shop, and pick up some mental health merch

-Our darkest hours don’t have to be a death sentence, rather we can build a bridge back to a better state with the tools that we can learn.
+Our darkest hours don’t have to be a death sentence.
+Rather, we can build a bridge back to a better state with the tools that we can learn.
 For example, therapy will help.
-And if for some reason you feel that is not helpful, find another therapist.
-You are your own advocate, and you must pursue the road to mental wellness in order to dig yourself out of your deepest darkest ditch.
-I suggest that, the further down the rabbit hole of a mental health crisis hell, the louder you should holler for help.
+And if for some reason you feel that that is not helpful, find another therapist.
+You are your own advocate, and you must pursue the road to mental wellness in order to dig yourself out of your deepest, darkest ditch.
+I suggest that, the further down the rabbit hole of a mental-health crisis hell you are, the louder you should holler for help.

 What else does being your own advocate look like?
-It looks like, taking on skill sets incrementally.
-In other words, exercise will help one feel better however, slow and steady will win the race.
-You will get there if you.
+It looks like: taking on skill sets incrementally.
+In other words, exercise will help one feel better; however, slow and steady will win the race.
+You will get there.

-One.
-Develop the mindset that exercise is an essential medical tool to help you heal. in my journey, I have adopted this mindset, and thankfully it is taking all the social pressures off.
+Develop the mindset that exercise is an essential medical tool to help you heal.
+In my journey, I have adopted this mindset, and thankfully it is taking all the social pressures off.
 For example, body image.
-I am doing this to survive, to feel better not to be the next Arnold Schwarzenegger.
+I am doing this to survive, to feel better – not to be the next Arnold Schwarzenegger.